 - Visiting scholars or researchers

 - Northampton High School students enrolled in Smith courses

 - Eligible dependents and partners of students who live on campus

 - Visitors to student residences

 Vaccination required by provision of vaccination card, or exemption granted for medical and religious reasons: Employees, students, agency temporary workers.

-People in this category must be fully vaccinated and upload proof of vaccination (or exemption) before they can come to campus.
+People in this category must be fully vaccinated and upload proof of vaccination (or exemption) in Workday before they can come to campus.

 This category includes:

 - Staff and faculty (Employees: Please upload this required documentation to WorkDay.
 Instructions can be found on the Workday Help site.)

 - Agency temporary and other long-term contractors who work amid Smith College employees